presidential-innovation-fellows/hire-ez/readme.md

 - In `assets/build`, run `npm install`

 ##### 3. Configure your local database
-- Create an empty MySQL database named "rfpez" (or whatever your heart desires)
+- Create an empty MySQL database named "hire-ez" (or whatever your heart desires)
 - Copy the `application/config/local_example` directory to `application/config/local` (which will be .gitignore'd)
 - Enter your database credentials in `application/config/local/database.php`
 - Install the Laravel migrations table: `php artisan migrate:install --env=local`